jupyterhub/zero-to-jupyterhub-k8s/doc/source/turn-off.rst

 paying money for it.
 The following sections describe how to delete your JupyterHub resources on various cloud providers.

+Tearing down your JupyterHub entails:

+1. Deleting your Kubernetes namespace, which deletes all objects created and managed by Kubernetes
+2. Deleting any computational resources you've requested from the cloud provider
+3. Running a final check to make sure there aren't any lingering resources that haven't been deleted (e.g., storage volumes in some cloud providers)

 For all cloud providers
 -----------------------